ksylvan/binaural/README.md

 # Binaural

 Binaural is a Python tool that generates binaural beat audio (WAV or FLAC) designed to induce different brain wave states, configured via a simple YAML script.
+It can optionally mix background noise (white, pink, or brown) with the binaural beats.

 ## Description

-This tool reads a YAML script defining a sequence of binaural beat frequencies, durations, and optional volume fades, then creates an audio file based on that sequence.
+This tool reads a YAML script defining a sequence of binaural beat frequencies, durations, optional volume fades, and optional background noise settings.
+It then creates an audio file based on that sequence.
 It supports output in both WAV and FLAC formats.
 It allows for stable frequency segments, smooth transitions between frequencies, and gradual fade-in/fade-out for each segment.

 The program uses a configurable base carrier frequency (defaulting to 100 Hz) and creates stereo audio.
 The frequency difference between the left and right channels creates the binaural beat effect, which is intended to influence brainwave activity.
+Background noise, if configured, is added equally to both channels.

 **Note:** All duration values (i.e., duration, fade_in_duration, and fade_out_duration) in the YAML configuration are specified in seconds.